Jobber Route Optimization: What It Does Well — And Where It Breaks Down

 Identify cost-saving adjustments

-Suggest optimized changes
+Suggest optimized changes based on real operational tradeoffs

 The result